 The best July 4th in history with old-fashioned, patriotic family fun.

-An old-fashioned good time will be had by all on Independence Day Weekend at Old Sturbridge Village.
-Visitors will have the chance to take part in a citizens' parade, play 19th-century style "base ball," march with the militia, make a tri-cornered hat, and sign their "John Hancocks" on a giant copy of the Declaration of Independence.
-Summer barbecue food will be available for purchase along with beer and wine; visitors may enjoy a picnic on the Common.
+An old-fashioned good time will be had by all on Independence Day at Old Sturbridge Village.
+Visitors will have the chance to take part in a citizens' parade, play 19th-century style "baseball," march with the militia, make a tri-cornered hat, and sign their "John Hancocks" on a giant copy of the Declaration of Independence.
+Summer barbecue food will be available for purchase along with beer and wine; visitors may also enjoy a picnic on the Common.
 Children and families will especially enjoy a little physical activity and friendly competition with "Farm Yard Games."

-NEW This Year: "Declaring Independence"
+"Declaring Independence" Returns

-"Declaring Independence" is part of a multi-year joint initiative of Freedom's Way National Heritage Area and the American Antiquarian Society to engage citizens in the ideas and trans-formative potential of the Declaration of Independence.
+"Declaring Independence" is part of a multi-year joint initiative of Freedom's Way National Heritage Area and the American Antiquarian Society to engage citizens in the ideas and transformative potential of the Declaration of Independence.
 This initiative includes researching the ways in which independence was conceived and debated within colonial communities in the years leading up to 1776; tracing how the Declaration's role evolved in American communities; and considering the challenges and potential of this living document for Americans today.

 Learn more about the historical background of Independence Day Celebrations here.